RocketChat/docs-old/administrator-guides/authentication/ldap/README.md

 When you enable LDAP the login form will login users via LDAP instead the internal account system.

+### LDAP Auth - Single Forest - Multiple Domains
+If you need to auth users from multiple domains using active directory, the LDAP configuration should be set up to use a domain controller that is also a Global Catalog.
+For LDAP lookup performance, it's recommended that the AD/DSGC and Rocket-Chat On-premises server are hosted at the same site.

+To setup, Rocket Chat to Authenticate Users from Multiple Domains follow the receipt bellow :)

+ - Create an LDAP bind account at the forest root domain with a secure password
+ - Create the LDAP access authorization group preferably at the forest root domain
+ - Setup Rocket Chat Server LDAP Server to IP or Hostname of your Domain Controller_Global Catalog Server
+ - Setup LDAP Connection Port to 3268 if using LDAP or 3269 if using LDAPS ( For LDAPS you need to import your internal CA/ADCS certificate into the rocket-chat on-prem server)
+ - Setup the LDAP bind account, and group access authorization settings by distinguished names ( It can be obtained from active directory using the attribute editor )
+ - Setup LDAP filters per preference

+Test your multiple domain authentication

 ### LDAPS - SSL Connection

 Use stunnel to create a secure connection to the LDAP server.
 Create a new configuration file /etc/stunnel/ldaps.conf with following content: